 While the system is fundamentally strong, we are never satisfied with the status quo and agree there are areas where the community can and must improve and concerns the community must address.
 We believe we can lead the way by driving improvements and acting as conveners with the transplant community, our federal partners and Congress.

-As a Board, we are committed to identifying opportunities from both the Senate Committee on Finance’s report and the National Academies of Sciences, Engineering and Mathematics (NASEM) report; opportunities where UNOS can drive improvements and bring the community forward effectively, efficiently, safely and transparently.
+As a Board, we are committed to identifying opportunities from both the Senate Committee on Finance’s report and the National Academies of Sciences, Engineering and Medicine (NASEM) report; opportunities where UNOS can drive improvements and bring the community forward effectively, efficiently, safely and transparently.
 We are prepared to work with our federal partners, relevant agencies and members of Congress to drive our common improvement agenda.

 The ability of the OPTN to drive improvements in OPO performance requires effective partnerships with CMS and HRSA and may ultimately require action from the HHS Secretary.
 UNOS welcomes the opportunity to work with Congress, CMS, HRSA, the diverse stakeholders who make up the donation and transplant community and, most importantly, the patients that we serve to update and improve the statutes, regulations and contractual obligations governing our activities in order to make oversight of the system more effective.